devhliu/wrt-project/ray_analytic/README.md

       ```
   If you want to generate ray data for other test-function then you have to change the file
   'test_function.c' and repeat steps (1,2) to recompile the binary.

-## Usage / Examples

-(binary) -h --help &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;: Display usage information
-(binary) -p --parameters filename &nbsp;&nbsp;&nbsp;&nbsp;: Read parameters of the ray grid from config file
-(binary) -o --output filename &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;: Write output data to a file
-(binary) -n --nthreads number &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;: Use (number) of OpenMP threads for parallelization

-### Config file requirements
+### Config file

 The purpose of the config file for parameters -p (--parameters) is to provide to the program information about the grid
-in ray space in slice-by-slice sampling scheme.
-The output data is parametrized by plane slice (z coordinate) and
+in ray space according to slice-by-slice scheme.
-by the cooridnates of a ray in this plane (polar angle, shift).
-Also, though the test-function is
-given by an analytical expression its integration over planes necessarily requires discretization which is also must be
-given in the config file.
-More precisely, a test-function is always assumed to be supported in a unit ball in 3D which
-lies inside the unit cube [-1,1]^3.
-So the parameter to be specified is a number of points per dimension in the uniform rectangular grid inside this unit cube.

-1) The first line contains a number of shifts which are positioned uniformly along [-1,1] (for a fixed direction in
+1. The first line contains a number of shifts which are positioned uniformly along [-1,1] (including endpoints -1,1).
-a fixed plane).
-1) The second line contains a number of polar angles which are positioned uniformly along [0,2pi].
+2. The second line contains a number of polar angles which are positioned uniformly along [0,2π).
-3) The third line contains a number of z-slices which are positioned uniformly along [-1,1].
-This value
+3. The third line contains a number of z-slices which are positioned uniformly along [-1,1] (including endpoints -1,1).
-is also corresponds to a number of points per dimension on [-1,1] for the grid on the unit cube [-1,1]^3.

-Some comments are allowed after each line, however the length of each line should not exceed 128 symbols.
+The length of each line should not exceed 128 symbols.

 ### Example of a config file

+A config (config.txt) file is already placed in binary folder.
+It has the following format:

 > 129			: number of steps per fixed direction
 > 256			: number of directions, i.e., longitude angles